firogh/notes/net/bridging.md

 Bridging

+* A bridge behaves like a virtual network switch, 一样.

 == Sturcture ==
 Bridging is a router using MAC address at L2 in essence.
 A bridge transparently relays traffic between multiple network interfaces.